SpuelMett/Boinc-Home-Assistant-Integration/README.md

 - Copy the spuelmett_boinc folder into the custom_components folder.
 This folder should be inside the config folder of home assistant.
 If this folder does not exist yet, create it.
 - Restart Home Assistant
 - Search for the newly added "Boinc Contorl" integration
-- Fill in the ip and remote password of your boinc client
+- Fill in a name, the ip and the remote password of your boinc client.
+The name can be chosen freely.
 - Optionally change the checkpointing time

 Now you can use the mentioned services like any other.
+The naming of the services is "spuelmett_boinc.<service>_<name>" where service is
+- start_boinc
+- stop_boinc
+- soft_stop_boinc
+- soft_stop_check

+and name is what you chose in the config.
 Here is an example automation in the automations.yaml.
 It starts boinc if my energy consumption from grid is under -10 watts for 5 minutes.
 ```yaml
 - id: '1111111111111'
   alias: Start Boinc